What is it?

 Where can I find more information about herpes?

 Being diagnosed with HSV can cause emotional upset.
-HSV is a recurrent infection that is treatable.
+HSV is a recurrent infection that is treatable and controllable.
+Remember that you are not alone, and it is possible to heave healthy relationships and sexual experiences with HSV.
 Talking to a counselor, a medical provider or a trusted friend may help.
 Many people find that over time, they are able to manage the symptoms and emotional stress.
 Pay attention to your body’s signals that might indicate an outbreak.
 Educate yourself to help you feel in control.
+Many people living with Herpes have fulfilling sexual and emotional relationships.